-Needy seniors who require care and are financially eligible, select a “Plan” from one of the providers who offer care in their geographic area.
+Needy seniors who require care and are financially eligible select a “Plan” from one of the providers who offer care in their geographic area.
 That provider becomes responsible for all of the participant’s long term care needs.
-Participants still receive their medical services coverage through Medicare or another private insurance policy.
+Participants may also be able to receive Managed Medical Assistance (MMA) via Florida Medicaid.
 Counselors are available to help participants choose a long term care plan.

-If a program participant believes they require a level or type of care or support service is required for which he/she has not been approved in his/her Care Plan, they can request a Medicaid fair hearing can be requested in which a third-party organization handles his/her dispute with the Managed Care Organization.
+If a program participant believes a level or type of care, or a specific support service, for which he/she has not been approved is necessary, they can request a Medicaid fair hearing.
+A third-party organization handles the participant’s dispute with the Managed Care Organization.

 To receive services under SMMC LTC, candidates must meet all the following criteria: